 So that's good jargon.
 What makes for "bad" jargon?
 One kind of bad jargon is slang.
 For example, programmers talk about cruft to refer to code that's no longer useful but that hasn't been removed and is still junking up the system.
 Anyone who's been in the programming world probably knows this term, but it's probably not appropriate in documentation.

 Another example of bad jargon is domain-specific terms for a non-domain audience.
 The issue here is context: words that are perfectly fine in one context and for one audience are problematic for a different context and different audience.
-An example that I used in the webinar is that terms that might be fine for an auto repair manual might not be acceptable in that same auto's owner's manual.
+An example that I used in the webinar is that terms that might be fine for an auto repair manual (like "the throttle") might not be acceptable in that same auto's owner's manual ("the gas pedal").

 So-called business-speak (aka corporate jargon) often combines slang and domain terminology.
 If you read about "having a one-off face-to-face to iterate on the cadence of deliverables" or "the candidate has been actioned and will be onboarded next week," you might throw up your hands at his hopeless jumble of jargon.
 But it's important to keep in mind that these sentences are (usually) perfectly understandable to people who write these things and to their intended audience.
 In other words, context is important.
 Where this becomes a problem is if the text is aimed at someone outside the "speech community" that understands it, like a press release or an all-hands email.